lyon-esport/AdminAFK-registration/README.md

 - Open your browser and setup the database by going on `setup.php`

 #### Docker
-1. Download `Dockerfile` file
-2. Build the container `docker build -t adminafk-registration .`
-3. Start the container `docker run adminafk-registration`
+Start the container `docker run -d --restart=always -p 8080:80 lyonesport/adminafk-registration:latest`

 # Usage guide